-Freshmen and sophomores enrolled in online courses will report to an assigned Learning Lab.
+Freshmen and sophomores enrolled in online courses will report to an assigned Learning Lab, but the only online course offerings available will be for credit recovery.
 Juniors and seniors enrolled in online courses may work in an area of choice, or off campus.
 Open campus privileges for junior and senior students can be revoked at any time for behavioral consequences or lack of academic progress.